 • Support for third-party hardware.
 (For the Technician version only).

 • R‑Studio Emergency *.
 The R‑Studio for Linux Emergency version starts from a floppy or compact disk when it is necessary to recover data on a computer, on which OS cannot start up because its system files are corrupted or deleted.

 *The R‑Studio Emergency is a part of the R‑Studio for Linux software package.
 When you buy an R‑Studio for Linux single license you may run the R‑Studio Emergency or/and install the R‑Studio for Linux Windows version on one PC only and you may not transfer the licensed software to another PC.

 • That have been removed without the Recycle Bin , or when the Recycle Bin has been emptied;

 • Removed by virus attack or power failure;

 • After the partition with the files was reformatted, even for a different file system;

 • From disks with bad sectors.
-In this case, R-Studio can first copy the entire disk or its part into an image file and then process such image file.
+In this case, R‑Studio for Linux can first copy the entire disk or its part into an image file and then process such image file.

 R‑Studio for Linux can create image files for an entire hard drive, logical disk, or its part.
 Such image files can be processed like regular disks.
 Images are very useful if there is a risk of total data loss due to hardware malfunction.
 If bad blocks are constantly appearing on a hard drive, the only way to save the data is to immediately create an image of that drive.
 All data search, scan and recovery can be done from this image.